puyanwei/punchbag-game/README.md

 npm start
 ```

-Go to your browser go to http://localhost:8080
+Go to your browser and go to http://localhost:8080

 ## Features